 As a part of the analysis, although not included as a resolution directive, the Major League Soccer Organization was engaged to clearly explain the opportunities associated with Major League Soccer to establish a team in Austin.
 The Office of the Major League Soccer Commissioner has communicated to the City of Austin that the circumstances surrounding the opportunity for Major League Soccer to move to Austin is unique to Precourt Sports Ventures relocating the now Columbus Crew Soccer Club from Columbus, Ohio, to Austin, Texas.
 While Major League Soccer intends to expand from the existing 22 teams and has announced 12 cities competing for expansion rights via an established expansion application process, Austin, Texas, is not under consideration for an expansion team.
-Rather, included in the existing agreement between Precourt Sports Ventures and the Major League Soccer Organization, Precourt Sports Ventures has been expressly granted the opportunity to explore moving their team (Columbus Crew) to Austin, Texas.
+Major League Soccer has indicated to the City that as long as Precourt Sports Ventures is exploring moving its franchise (Columbus Crew), the league will not be facilitating or authorizing any other existing or prospective ownership groups to locate an MLS team in Austin.